SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

 In engineering, locking is ameliorated by using higher-order elements, reduced integration, or with special elements designed specially for shells, which add significantly to the complexity of FEM simulation.

-In this work, we introduce a learning-based framework, called \textit{Mass-Spring Net}, that addresses all these problems.
-For run-time simulation, Mass-Spring Net uses a simple mass-spring network cloth model that is easy to implement and efficient to simulate in real-time applications.
-Moreover, we show that the Mass-Spring Net can effectively learn spatially-varying constitutive properties of cloth from simulated experiments using a more complex and slow model (e.g., an FEM model).
-Thus the Mass-Spring Net may be used as a real-time ``surrogate'' model for a more complex off-line model.
+In this work, we introduce a learning-based framework, called \textit{SpringTime}, that addresses all these problems.
+For run-time simulation, SpringTime uses a simple mass-spring network cloth model that is easy to implement and efficient to simulate in real-time applications.
+Moreover, we show that SpringTime can effectively learn spatially-varying constitutive properties of cloth from simulated experiments using a more complex and slow model (e.g., an FEM model).
+Thus SpringTime may be used as a real-time ``surrogate'' model for a more complex off-line model.

 Even though there is a popular perception that mass-spring networks are unsophisticated and less appropriate for modeling continuum mechanics, that is not necessarily the case.
 As observed by \citet{breen1994predicting}, Hearle and colleagues at Manchester's renowned Department of Textiles had investigated applications of shell and plate models in the 1980s, and concluded: ``But, in dealing with the three-dimensional buckling of textile fabrics, neither the terminology nor the methodology of the established mechanical theory of the bending of plates and shells is of much help because of the limiting assumptions that are made'' \citep{amirbayat1989anatomy}.
 Mass-spring networks could better capture the anisotropic behavior of cloth, and avoid numerical artifacts of FEM discretization of thin shells.
-We demonstrate, with a series of experiments, that the Mass-Spring Net is resistant to the membrane locking problem that plagues FEM simulations, while avoiding the complexity of special solutions.
-Remarkably, we observe that the Mass-Spring Net behaves better under bending than even the FEM model that it was trained with, thereby achieving superresolution in inference.
+We demonstrate, with a series of experiments, that SpringTime is resistant to the membrane locking problem that plagues FEM simulations, while avoiding the complexity of special solutions.
+Remarkably, we observe that SpringTime behaves better under bending than even the FEM model that it was trained with, thereby achieving superresolution in inference.
 We illustrate these phenomena and offer some potential explanations.

 The main contribution of this paper is the mass-spring-based framework consisting of a modern stochastic learning pipeline with a physically based mass-spring (rather than neural) network.
 Specific features include: \begin{itemize} \item A novel force-and-impulse-based loss function; \item The ability to learn heterogeneous models with spatially-varying constitutive properties; \item Resistance to membrane locking problems that plague FEM-based simulations; \item Minimal requirements - it needs only point cloud data and total mass of the cloth for training, ground-truth cloth mesh not required; \item Flexibility in defining the resolution of the surrogate model. \end{itemize} The framework produces results that match or exceed state-of-the-art neural approaches in terms of accuracy and generalizability (see Fig.~\ref{fig:gen_comp_with_bls}), while requiring significantly less training time.